cdproyect/Microsoft-Cert-AZ-104-Study-Guide/AzureAlerts.md

 - **ITSM** – Connect Azure and a supported IT Service Management (ITSM) product/service.
 This requires an ITSM Connection.
 - **Logic App** – Logic apps connect your business-critical apps and services by automating your workflows.
 - **Webhook** – A webhook is a HTTPS or HTTP endpoint that allows external applications to communicate with your system.

+## Tutorials

+[Use this link](https://docs.microsoft.com/en-gb/learn/modules/incident-response-with-alerting-on-azure/4-exercise-metric-alerts) to use an Azure lab to learn more on how to use metrica alerts.